Todd McCarthy (politician)

-Todd McCarthy (Born December 9, 1962) is a Canadian lawyer and politician, who was elected to the Legislative Assembly of Ontario in the 2022 provincial election.
-He represents the riding of Durham as a Member of the Progressive Conservative Party of Ontario.
-McCarthy was also named Parliamentary Assistant to the President of the Treasury Board Prabmeet Sarkaria.
-In addition to his Parliamentary Assistant Role, he was appointed, Deputy Government Whip and is a Member of the Standing Committee on Public Accounts.
+Todd J. McCarthy (born December 9, 1962) is a Canadian lawyer and politician who has been the Ontario minister of the environment, conservation and parks since 2025.
+He was the minister of public and business service delivery and procurement from 2023 to 2025 and briefly, was the associate minister of transportation in 2023.
+A member of the Progressive Conservative (PC) Party, McCarthy was first elected in the 2022 provincial election to represent Durham in the Legislative Assembly of Ontario.

 Education

-McCarthy attended Holy Spirit Catholic School from 1967-1976 and went on to Senator O'Connor College School graduating in 1981.
-He majored in Political Science at the University of Toronto St. Michael's College earning a Bachelor of Arts degree with Distinction in 1984.
-He studied Law at Osgoode Hall Law School, York University earning a Bachelor of Laws in 1987.
+McCarthy attended Holy Spirit Roman Catholic Elementary School from 1967 to 1976 and went on to Senator O'Connor College School graduating in 1981.
+He majored in political science at the University of Toronto St. Michael's College earning a Bachelor of Arts degree with Distinction in 1984.
+He studied law at Osgoode Hall Law School, York University earning a Bachelor of Laws in 1987.
 After articling and completing the 30th Bar Admission Course, McCarthy was called to the Bar of Ontario in 1989.
-He went on to practice law as a Barrister & Solicitor and was a leading trial lawyer throughout the Province of Ontario for 33 years before being elected to Provincial Parliament in June 2022.
+He went on to practice law as a barrister and solicitor and was a leading trial lawyer throughout the Province of Ontario for 33 years before being elected to Provincial Parliament in June 2022.
 He was one of the youngest certified Specialists in Civil Litigation when recognized as such in 1996 by the Law Society of Upper Canada as it then was.